 - There is no limit to the number of garden waste containers a customer can have at their property.
 Discounts will not be provided for multiple bins or bags.

-- Containers should be presented for collection on the kerbside at the boundary of the property, adjacent to the public road (adopted highway), unless alternative arrangements have been agreed with DC.
+- Containers should be presented for collection on the kerbside at the boundary of the registered property, adjacent to the public road (adopted highway), unless alternative arrangements have been agreed with DC.
+Garden waste containers will only be collected from the registered address.

 - Garden waste containers must be presented for collection by 6am on the correct collection day.
 If containers are not presented by this time, DC will not return to collect them until the next scheduled collection day.